thinktecture/relayserver/docs/configuration.md

 option.
 The last activity of an origin should be updated at least twice within this range, so you might also want to reduce the `OriginLastSeenUpdateInterval` statistics option.

+### Automatic tenant creation

+When this feature is switched on, a tenant will be automatically added to the database the first time it connects to the RelayServer.
+The name of the tenant is retrieved from the claim `client_id`.
+Optionally the display name will be used from the claim `client_name` and the description from `client_description`.

+__Caution__: As long as the token is valid, the tenant will be created.
+This means, adding a valid login to your IDP creates the tenant on the RelayServer.
+No cleanup mechanism is available, thus automatically created tenants need to be manually deleted when they are not needed/wanted anymore.

 ## Connector